 |Systematic||Rules-based approach.
 A computer or an individual can execute trading|

-Discretionary traders tend to spend significant time learning about a handful of individual companies and invest in their best ideas.
+Discretionary investors spend significant time learning about a handful of individual companies and investing in their best ideas.
 Common examples of these types of investors are Warren Buffett and Peter Lynch.

-Algorithmic traders are systematic traders that use algorithms or predictive models to determine asset selection and to perform trade execution.
+Algorithmic traders use algorithms or predictive models to determine asset selection and perform trade execution.
 You can think of an algorithmic trader as a systematic trader using computers to scale both research and trade execution.
 Cliff Asness of AQR is an algorithmic trader.

 AQR shows below that neither approach is better for total returns, but systematic managers tend to provide those returns with lower volatility.
 This is generally due to being more diversified.

 As stated previously, discretionary managers tend to know a few companies very well.
 This leads to concentrated portfolios.
 On the other hand, systematic managers tend to exploit statistically significant factors in the market, such as value or momentum premia.
 This requires systematic managers to hold a more substantial number of positions.

 There’s an inverse relationship between absolute returns and portfolio risk.
 Great stock pickers can earn outsized returns on a few stocks but have difficulty reducing volatility through diversification, as shown below by AQR.

 Traders can also be classified by the asset they trade.
 The below is not an exhaustive list but a summary of the most common markets traders use.

 |Stocks||Trades stock shares|